emmercm/www/src/blog/_confidence-is-worth-something.md

 So we ended up with Schrödinger's migration: we didn't know if the migration was safe or not until we tried it in production.
 The classic push-and-pray method, a surefire way to erode customer trust.
 So the code languished for a year and a half without being exercised.

-The path forward was clear: we needed as much confidence in the change as we could get within a timebox.
+The path forward was clear: we needed as much confidence in the change as we could get (keeping in mind it would never be 100%).
 We needed to know that endpoints that should be functionally equivalent actually were.
 The approach that I took was evaluating all side-effects between the two endpoints were identical:

-- The endpoints should perform the same create, update, and delete operations on the
+- The endpoints should perform the same create, update, and delete operations on the underlying data store
+- The endpoints should call the same write endpoints

 ## Future
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzA3NjA5MzYsMTcwNzQzMDc5MCwtND
-k2Mjk2NTEsLTMzOTc5ODI2NywtMjMxMzQwMjgyLC0xNjQxMjU2
-NzkxLC0xMDA2MTQwNDY0XX0=
+eyJoaXN0b3J5IjpbMjM2NDAzNzc1LDE3MDc0MzA3OTAsLTQ5Nj
+I5NjUxLC0zMzk3OTgyNjcsLTIzMTM0MDI4MiwtMTY0MTI1Njc5
+MSwtMTAwNjE0MDQ2NF19
 -->